 3. While the rice is cooking, caramelize the shallots in some butter over medium heat.
 If you are using the shredded Brussels sprouts, saute them with the shallots until soft.
 Add the shallots, optional shredded Brussels sprouts, dried cranberries, and most of the chopped toasted nuts to the warm rice mixture along with 1 T of butter.
 Cover and keep warm.

 4. Meanwhile, heat a saute pan over medium heat.
-Warm the butter or canola oil in the pan.
+Warm the butter or oil in the pan.

 5. Season the chicken breasts with salt and pepper on both sides.